 In this article, we explore the UK local payment schemes function and how they compare to the equivalent SEPA schemes.

 The UK has three distinct payment schemes which are similar to the different SEPA schemes that facilitate credit transfers, direct debits, and instant credit transfers.
-In the UK, local participants use Bacs direct credit and direct debit, CHAPS, and the Faster Payments System.
+In the UK, local participants use the Faster Payment System, Bacs direct credit and direct debit, and CHAPS.

 Unlike the SEPA where there are multiple local and pan-European CSMs, the UK has several clearing houses, but only one settlement organisation, the Bank of England, the UK’s central bank.

 Every bank in the UK is identified by its sort code, a six-digit code that is equivalent in use to the BIC in the SEPA zone or the SWIFT code used for cross-border payments.
 Every bank account has a unique account number composed of eight digits.